Kandy-IO/kandy-uc-js-sdk-3.x/tutorials/Anonymous Calls.md

 #### Unrestricted Anonymous Call

 An "Unrestricted" Anonymous Call does not require any verification for the call.
-This allows for a much simpler flow, but is unsecure, since it is more difficult to moderate the calls being made.
+This allows for a much simpler flow, but is insecure, since it is more difficult to moderate the calls being made.

 ## Making a Call